 Sleep is a big challenge for parents of a new baby.
 Sleeping habits are learned, so try to set up a predictable bedtime routine for your baby.
 Always put your baby to sleep on their back and try to get your baby to nap at the same times each day.

-Up to six months of age
+Sleep suggestions for babies up to six months of age

-Some suggestions for settling your baby include:
+Tips for settling your young baby include:

 - Try to get your baby to nap at the same times each day.

-Six to 12 months of age
+Sleep suggestions for babies from six to 12 months of age

 - Continue to stick to a regular night-time routine.